Frequently Asked Questions

 What would it cost to have Crockers manage my property?

 A management fee is charged on the rents collected, and any maintenance we organise for you on your property.
-Please contact Liz Gemmell, email@example.com or 09 623 5659 and she will tailor a management package to suit your property.
+Please contact Brenda or Mark on 09 623 5952 or email@example.com and they will tailor a management package to suit your property.

 We collect the rent throughout the month for you and we then transfer this money into your account on the first working day of each month.
 We provide you with a monthly statement so you can see incomings and outgoings for any given month.